Mercerenies/latitude/spec/ch3_object.md

 method.
 Implementations are free to allow primitive fields to contain other values as needed.

+An object with a primitive field containing a method is called an evaluating object.

+Every object must always have a `parent` slot.
+An object's `parent` slot is delete-protected but can be reassigned freely.
+The value of the `parent` slot is considered to be the object's parent.
+An object's inheritance hierarchy, often referred to simply as the object's hierarchy, is a list calculated as follows

+ * The first object in an object's hierarchy is itself.
+ * Each successive object is the previous object's parent.
+ * The list continues until a duplicate element is encountered.

+`Object` is the root object and, as a consequence, is its own parent.
+It is possible to construct objects that do not inherit from `Object`.
+These objects are called non-traditional objects, as they have an object hierarchy that is not of the traditional form.
+Conversely, an object that has `Object` in its inheritance hierarchy is called a traditional object.

+Many standard library functions expect objects to have several other slots, which traditional objects have by default.
+Thus, care must be taken when passing non-traditional objects to standard library functions.
+Unless otherwise specified, standard library functions expect only traditional objects to be passed to them.
+As a convention, non-traditional objects are often bound to variables beginning with an ampersand (`&`) to clearly denote them.

 ## Protection

 Every slot can have different protections applied to it.
 A slot with